Caring with Caution: Latex Allergy Training in Healthcare

 People who are allergic to avocado, banana, chestnut, kiwi, or passion fruit may have cross-reactivity to latex.

-- Educating yourself on latex allergy symptoms, risks, and prevention methods
+- Educating yourself with proper nursing training on latex allergy symptoms, risks, and prevention methods

 - Using non-latex gloves for activities where you’re not likely to have contact with infectious materials, like routine housekeeping